Days

 Ask questions and listen

-Asking questions can give the person space to express how they’re feeling and what they’re going through, and it will help you to understand their experience better.
-Try to ask questions that are open and not leading or judgmental, like “how does that affect you?” or “what does it feel like?”
+Asking questions can give the person space to express how they’re feeling and what they’re going through.
+Try to ask questions that are open and non-judgmental, like ‘what does that feel like?’

 Don't try and fix it

-It can be hard to see someone you care about having a difficult time but try to resist the urge to offer quick fixes to what they’re going through.
-Learning to manage or recover from a mental health problem can be a long journey, and they’ve likely already considered lots of different tools and strategies.
+Try to resist the urge to offer quick fixes to what someone is going through.
 Just talking can be really powerful, so unless they’ve asked for advice directly, it might be best just to listen.

 Be patient